Bilayer Excitons in the Laughlin Fractional Quantum Hall State: Method

-Clearly, the charge neutral ${}^2_0$CF interlayer excitons follow non-trivial (Abelian) anyonic statistics.
-Note that the above statistical phase is the phase acquired on a single exchange of two excitons { of the same kind}.
+{In general, the charge neutral ${}^2_0$CF interlayer excitons follow non-trivial (Abelian) anyonic statistics, however, at certain fillings, for example when $|2\nu^*_1+1|$ and $|2\nu^*_2+1|$ are co-prime, the statistics is trivial.
+Indeed one can show that when such excitons are trivial, they follow Bosonic statistics (see Supplementary Information).} Note that the above statistical phase is the phase acquired on a single exchange of two excitons { of the same kind}.
 This contrasts with the braiding phase which is the phase acquired on a single counter-clockwise winding of one exciton around another { of the same kind}.
 Topologically, this is achieved by two consecetive exchanges thus the braiding phase is twice the exchange phase.
 The present analysis assumes integer effective filling, i.e., $\nu_i^*\in\mathbb{Z}$, however, some of the observed states also occur at fractionally filled effective CF filling which we discuss in the next section.